irfanhakim-as/charts/mika/flex/README.md

        - Host: Expand the dropdown and select the qBittorrent server.

-       - Remote Path: Set the parent folder where your Movie media (Radarr) or TV media (Sonarr) is downloaded to on the qBittorrent server i.e. `/downloads/`.
+       - Remote Path: Set the parent folder where your media is downloaded to on the qBittorrent server i.e. `/downloads/`.

-       - Local Path: Set the path to the same parent folder where it is mounted on the Radarr/Sonarr container i.e. `/flex/Downloads/`.
+       - Local Path: Set the path to the same parent folder where it is mounted on the Radarr/Sonarr/Lidarr container i.e. `/flex/Downloads/`.

        - Click the **Save** button.

-5. **(Optional)** Add a connection to Jellyfin from Radarr/Sonarr:
+5. **(Optional)** Add a connection to Jellyfin from Radarr/Sonarr/Lidarr:

    - Click the **Settings** menu item on the left, and then click the **Connect** link.